hackenshaw/ANOGRAM/README.md

 # ANOGRAM

-What `ANOGRAM` *is* and what it *does* is yet to be defined, but it will some kind of node-based editor for prototyping, learning, and coding
+What `ANOGRAM` *is* and what it *does* is yet to be defined, but it will be some kind of node-based editor for prototyping, learning, and coding

 # TODO